 As long as people are dropping the ball in their professions, the Seven Deadly Sins work as a values template.
-They certainly work in market research, specifically when it comes to designing online survey questionnaires.Without a heavenly questionnaire, a survey will plunge into the deepest recesses of hell.
-Click To Tweet
+They certainly work in market research, specifically when it comes to online survey questionnaire design.

 Below are the Seven Deadly Sins of Questionnaire Design that every researcher should avoid.

 You are passionate about your project.
 You let that lust pollute your wording, even allow bias to possess the questions like a Linda Blair dream.
 Sometimes you don’t even know you’re doing it!
 As one research expert put it: “Bias is the mortal enemy of all surveys, and as a survey creator, it’s important to guard against it to make sure you get reliable results.”

 To avoid this Hades, keep your language neutral and dry; employ a sensible number of opt-outs and open-ended questions; and make sure you use a second and even third set of eyes while crafting questions.

 You crave that data or have a reprehensible voracity for it.
 You write an extremely long questionnaire, which ultimately results in crappy data collection.
 You ignore the fact that respondents don’t care much for long, boring surveys, or your greediness for the data causes tunnel vision in your data collection methodology.
 It’s all part of your questionnaire design.

 As some of our own research has shown, respondent fatigue sets in after 20 minutes of a survey.
 This may result in respondents exerting less effort and spending less time thinking about their answers as they journey deeper into the survey.
 A survey over 35 minutes is an indicator that your craving for data is approaching its peak with little consideration for the survey participant.

 Some had predicted that online surveys completed from mobile devices would approach 50%.
 In an era where mobile devices are displacing computers, long survey questionnaires are just a sin.